kevinwilly1995/Kevinsquickview/README.md

 ## Technical Details

 - **Built with:** Three.js for 3D rendering
+     - TOPAS MC geometry parameters are parsed to matching Three.js shapes to give live rendering as you write TOPAS parameters
 - **Client-side processing:** All computation happens in your browser
 - **No backend required:** Host as a static HTML file anywhere
 - **File size:** ~20 KB